Advocacy in Action

 • Accommodation for students with an individualized education program (IEP) or 504 plan.

 The Department of Education will give guidance on the cell phone policy and how school districts must update their emergency operations plans to incorporate changes because of it.
-The Senate amended the bill to require the Department of Education to provide model policies by May 1, 2025.
+The Department of Education must provide model policies by May 1, 2025.

 Additionally, it requires training for newly elected public officials, including school board members, on open meetings and open records laws.
 The training must be 1-2 hours and can be provided by IPIB or another approved provider, like IASB.
-The House amended the bill to ensure school board members would be allowed to complete this training at our annual convention, even if they haven’t been officially seated on the board.
+The bill is written to ensure school board members would be allowed to complete this training at our annual convention, even if they haven’t been officially seated on the board.

 HF 884—Allowing Chaplains in Schools: This bill would allow school districts to employ a chaplain to provide support and services to students.
 Districts cannot require the chaplain to have a license or certification issued by the BOEE.
 They will be required to undergo a background check.
 Districts cannot require students to utilize the chaplain’s support or services.
-An amendment clarifies that a chaplain cannot serve in place of a school counselor.
+A chaplain cannot serve in place of a school counselor.

 IASB is registered against the bill.
 We don’t think we should allow anyone in our schools to work with students without proper licensure or certification from the Board of Educational Examiners.
-The bill passed the House by a vote of 57-39.
+The bill passed the House by a vote of 57-39 and passed the Senate Education Committee.

 Governor's Recommendations